Context LatticeBy Private Memory Corp

 Replace repetitive long-context stuffing with reusable memory retrieval and sink durability.

-HTTP-preferred MCP Federated retrieval 100 msgs/sec writes Durable outbox fanout Learning rerank Letta RAG support Qwen default model
+HTTP-preferred MCP Federated retrieval 100 msgs/sec writes Durable outbox fanout HTTP/messaging app interfacing (claw-ready) Learning rerank Letta RAG support Qwen default model

 How it runs